scrum-for-developers/worblehat-youtube/README.md

 * Apache Maven (https://maven.apache.org)
 * Docker (for running acceptance tests, https://www.docker.com)

+## Running the application

+1. Build the project by running `mvn clean install` in the root directory
+1. Run `mvn spring-boot:run` in the worblehat-web directory

 ## Running acceptance tests

+_Acceptance Tests are currently broken_

 The acceptance tests currently don't work with the in-memory data base, which is provided by Spring Boot.
 For this reason you need to start a